Acupuncture Carindale

 What is Acupuncture?

-Acupuncture is the most prominent aspect of Traditional Eastern Medicine.
-This treatment is currently offered here at A Pinch of Prevention.
-Peter completed 4 years of education in this ancient tradition and now utilises it in his treatment approach.
-Acupuncture is not like dry needling.
-It involves gentle needle application into specific areas or “point locations” on the body with the intent of bringing about positive changes to the affected area or system.
+Acupuncture may be the most popular aspect of Traditional Eastern Medicine.
+This method is being practised here at A Pinch of Prevention Peter studied this ancient tradition for 4 years and uses it with great success in his field now.
+Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.

-People have been using acupuncture for many years.
-Its first documented applications were found over 2000 years back.
+Acupuncture is a practise that has been used for a long time.
+The first recorded cases of it being used were documented over 2000 years ago.
 Acupuncture can be used to manage a wide range of diseases.
 It is a well-respected and well-researched body of treatment.
 There are thousands of scientific papers published in well-known journals about this kind of medical treatment.

-The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
+Traditional Eastern perspectives view the body and diseases as an obstruction or imbalance in the flow of energy.
 As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
 It was applied to precisely placed points on the body that had the most energy.
-These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
-This encourages the area to recover and return to its normal state.
+The energy could move more easily, which allowed for a fresh lease of life to the affected area.
+This encouraged the body to recover itself and restore its normal functions.

 Who can benefit from acupuncture?